 Our tip: Don’t feel obligated to include friends and family in your project.
 This is your film, which means choosing the best people for the job.
 Hopefully, your acquaintances are professional enough to accept when you don’t think they’re a fit for your project.

 Step 5: The Locations

 You may need to construct sets for a setting you’d like to have.
 But for scenes where an actual location will do, you’ll need to do some scouting to find the best spots.
 Take a camera with you and do as much traveling as possible, snapping shots of places you think will serve as the perfect setting for particular scenes.

 Our tip: Always consider the space required by the cast and crew.
 Don’t choose a cramped, narrow space where only the actors will fit well and not the cameras, lights, etc.

 Step 6: The Filming

 It all comes down to this.
-To prepare, be sure to have a shoot script ready along with an organized schedule of what will be filmed when.
-Give yourself plenty of time to shoot scenes so that you’re never rushed and can accommodate for changes or problems.
+To prepare, be sure to have a shooting script ready along with an organized schedule of what will be filmed and when.
+Give yourself plenty of time to shoot scenes so that you’re never rushed and can accommodate changes or problems.
 It’s common for a scene that will last one minute in the final cut to require more than five hours to film.

 Our tip: If time permits, try filming the same scenes from new angles.
 This way, you’ll have more footage to work with that can keep your viewers engaged.